Selecting an Instrument

 Cello

-The cello is a larger instrument that is played sitting down and held between the knee.
-It has the ability to play low and high, which makes it incredibly versatile.
-It has a soulful, mellow sound that sounds most like the human voice.
-The cello is a very popular instrument as well.
+The cello is a larger instrument played sitting down and held between the knees.
+It can play low and high pitches, which makes it incredibly versatile as a solo instrument.
+It has a soulful, mellow sound that resembles the human voice.
+Students who play the cello at McKamy will have a cello rental at home, and a school cello so they do not have to bring the cello back and forth to school.

 Bass

-The bass, sometimes called the "double bass," is the foundation of the orchestra, and almost always plays the bass line.
+The bass, sometimes called the "double bass," is the foundation of the orchestra.
 It is the largest and deepest-sounding instrument.
+With its low register, it makes the orchestra sound fuller.
 You can play sitting down or standing.
-Bass can be found in many different genres of music (classical, jazz, pop) and is an incredibly important part of the orchestra.
-Basses are also used frequently in jazz music. it helps if you have long arms and big hands.
+Bass can be found in many different genres of music (classical, jazz, pop).
+Students who play bass at McKamy would have a home rental bass and a school bass so they do not have to bring the bass back and forth to school.